jfoote/vulture/README.md

 - 'publish' does this:
     - copies the summary + report HTML to s3

-## TODOs
+### TODOs
 - fix "ubuntu" project parsing
-    - ubunut not found in popcon -- bad sign
+    - ubuntu not found in popcon -- bad sign
 - add recv/etc. checks to vulture
 - debug existing issues
 - fix bug: bugs in vulture are not associated with all of their projects, only one